Try a Free Workout! Select "Trainer Tips" from the drop down menu.

 Note: This technique is a feature of the small group training program called Fusion that Nate designed and conducted at Razor Sharp

-Personal Trainer Amanda Neumiller busts the myth of:
+Tips from the Personal Trainer Amanda Neumiller busts the myth of:

 The (increasingly) common belief: A gluten-free diet is a “healthy” diet.